 Pneumatic Power Hoist

-Pneumatic (air-powered) hoists are a popular option when electricity is unavailable or cannot be used for safety reasons.
+Pneumatic (air-powered) hoists are a popular option when electricity is unavailable.
 They deliver pneumatic power via a compressed air unit, removing strain from your crew, even when electric power isn’t an option.

 Air-powered hoists are available with a welded link load chain, roller load chain, or wire rope as the lifting mechanism.
 The operating method is much the same as with electrically powered hoists—an operator presses a button or lever, and the hoist lifts the load to the desired height.